Ackee-Blockchain/wake/docs/testing-framework/fuzzing.md

     The seed is printed to the console and can be used to reproduce the test failure:

     ```shell
-    wake test tests/test_counter_fuzz.py -P 5 -s 62061e838798ad0f
+    wake test tests/test_counter_fuzz.py -P 5 -S 62061e838798ad0f
     ```

-    A random seed can be specified using the `-s` flag.
-Multiple `-s` flags are allowed.
+    A random seed can be specified using the `-S` flag.
+Multiple `-S` flags are allowed.